 How to Fix a Sticky Sliding Glass Door

 A sliding glass door that drags, sticks, or jumps off the track usually just needs the rollers cleaned and adjusted.
-Here is the 20-minute fix without removing the door.
+The 20-minute fix without removing the door.

 What You’ll Need

-• Optional: replacement rollers (about $10–25 per pair from a glass shop or Amazon)
+- Optional: replacement rollers ($10-25 per pair from a glass shop or online)

 Step 1: Clean the Track

-This solves about 50% of sliding door problems.
+This solves about half of sliding door problems.
 Tracks accumulate dirt, dust, hair, pet fur, and grit, which the rollers then grind through every time you open the door.

-2. Vacuum the entire track — top and bottom, indoors and outdoors.
-Use the crevice tool to get into the corners.
+- Vacuum the entire track, top and bottom, indoors and outdoors.
+Crevice tool to get into the corners.

 Open and close the door.
 If it’s smoother now, you may not need anything else.
 If still sticky, continue.